 - Be realistic in identifying barriers to change.
 For example, barriers may include poor resourcing, institutional histories ‘ways of doing things’, as well as different ways of framing the problem to be addressed.

 - Be solution-focused.
 The essay will be realistically optimistic about the potential for change.
-Key partners including partners from across the aisles who will be required to work together to achieve a common goal will be identified.
+Key partners will be identified, including partners from across the aisles who will be required to work together to achieve a common goal.

 What the judges are looking for

 We are keen to receive submissions that address unresolved conflicts between current public health approaches and women’s needs and lived experiences.
-We hope to see suggestions for more effective systems of care that facilitate both maternal autonomy and public health objectives.
+We’d like to see suggestions for more effective systems of care that support both women’s reproductive rights and public health objectives.
 We expect to see submissions that take a woman-centred approach and that recognise that even well-intentioned health professionals cannot stand in for women’s voices.
+Finally, we want this prize to provide a platform for ideas that might not otherwise gain an audience.